jivison/gameshelf/README.md

-# Welcome to Revel
+# Welcome to Gameshelf

-A high-productivity web framework for the [Go language](http://www.golang.org/).
+Built with revel, a high-productivity web framework for the [Go language](http://www.golang.org/).

 ### Start the web server:

-   revel run myapp
+    revel run gameshelf

-### Go to http://localhost:9000/ and you'll see:

-    "It works"

 ## Code Layout